thanosan23/Computer-Vision/README.md

 # Computer Vision Mini-projects

 This repository consists of my mini computer vision projects I do in order to get better at computer vision and machine learning.
-They use Kaggle datasets.
+I use TensorFlow and PyTorch for my computer vision projects.

-All the files contained in this repositories were made use Kaggle notebooks.
+I have used Kaggle and Google Colab to create these notebooks.

 ### Datasets Used
 [ASL Alphabet Classifier](https://www.kaggle.com/grassknoted/asl-alphabet)